bryanmax9/PantryTrakerApp-NextJS/README.md

-# Simple Pantry Tracker App
+# Simple Pantry Tracker App - Learning Firebase and Next.js

 This is a Simple Pantry Tracker App created with Next.js.
 The app helps you track items in your pantry.
 Below are the steps to set up and run the application.